ga-dc/DOC_immersive/w01/03a-JS-objects/readme.md

 ### Exercise

-Create a variable named `wdiStudent` and assign it to an object literal.
+Create a variable named `dataVisStudent` and assign it to an object literal.

 1. Give your student at least three properties.
 2. One must have a key that contains a hyphen.